jnozzi/cocoadev.com/markdown/ACProblemOfVariableTypes.md

 typedef union {
-    General/NSSize size;
+    NSSize size;
-    General/NSRect rect;
+    NSRect rect;
-    General/NSPoint point;
+    NSPoint point;
     void * voidStar;
     float aFloat;
-}General/UnionOfNSTypes;
+}UnionOfNSTypes;

-typedef void * General/ACReturnType;
+typedef void * ACReturnType;
-typedef General/UnionOfNSTypes General/ACBigReturnType;
+typedef UnionOfNSTypes ACBigReturnType;
-typedef General/UnionOfNSTypes General/ACArgType;
+typedef UnionOfNSTypes ACArgType;

 and use them in "replacement" methods as follows, using the Big return type for methods that return structs and the regular return type for all other types:

--(General/ACReturnType)replacement: (General/ACArgType)a;
+-(ACReturnType)replacement: (ACArgType)a;
--(General/ACBigReturnType)bigReplacement: (General/ACArgType)a;
+-(ACBigReturnType)bigReplacement: (ACArgType)a;

 we proceeded with the assumption that this was an adequate solution for quite some time... until we noticed that some floats were getting turned into 0 whenever they passed through out wrapped method.
-Even weirder.. they only got mangled in this way if we called General/NSLog before we called the original IMP within the body of the replacement.
-The reason for this has yet to be determined, be we knew we needed to be able to call General/NSLog.  and if something like General/NSLog could disrupt out program than other things might be too.
+Even weirder.. they only got mangled in this way if we called NSLog before we called the original IMP within the body of the replacement.
+The reason for this has yet to be determined, be we knew we needed to be able to call NSLog.  and if something like NSLog could disrupt out program than other things might be too.
 We needed to explicitly cast our "float" type arguments as floats..  but we couldn't use this float type for other arguments..
 So the problem becomes that there is a very large combination of method argument types and return types.
 All different numbers of arguments, and all ordering of them maters greatly.
-We experimented with a replament method that took a variable number of argument and then used General/NSMethodSignature to try and decode them properly, but apparently methods with variable number of argumetns and static number of arguments are encoded differently. and this was not possible.
+We experimented with a replament method that took a variable number of argument and then used NSMethodSignature to try and decode them properly, but apparently methods with variable number of argumetns and static number of arguments are encoded differently. and this was not possible.
 So, we would have to write a program to generate the code for every possible combination of types!!!
 Of course we had to place a limit somewhere, so we only support methods with 4 or fewer arguments (plus the implicit self and _cmd).
 Here's the very poorly written(but working) code from the generator:

-**Still the problem of stucts has not been fully solved:** We will only have support for stucts that are part of the type General/UnionOfNSTypes and thus General/ACStructType. somehow the users of aspects must add the structs they use in their code to our union...
-But if the file General/ACDataStucts.h that contains this union has already been defined and compiled with the rest of the General/AspectCocoa framework. can we redefine this union in our own code that uses this framework?
+**Still the problem of stucts has not been fully solved:** We will only have support for stucts that are part of the type UnionOfNSTypes and thus ACStructType. somehow the users of aspects must add the structs they use in their code to our union...
+But if the file ACDataStucts.h that contains this union has already been defined and compiled with the rest of the AspectCocoa framework. can we redefine this union in our own code that uses this framework?
 I don't see how. any ideas?

-this generator makes code (that must then be gcc compiled) to add thousands of methods (via categories) to the class General/ACLookAspect
+this generator makes code (that must then be gcc compiled) to add thousands of methods (via categories) to the class ACLookAspect

-#import "General/MyDocument.h"
+#import "MyDocument.h"

-@implementation General/MyDocument
+@implementation MyDocument

-- (void)windowControllerDidLoadNib:(General/NSWindowController *) aController
+- (void)windowControllerDidLoadNib:(NSWindowController *) aController
 {
     [super windowControllerDidLoadNib:aController];

-    combinationalArrays = General/[[[NSMutableArray alloc] init] retain];
+    combinationalArrays = [[[NSMutableArray alloc] init] retain];

-    General/NSString * outpath1 = @"General/ACAspectReplacements";
+    NSString * outpath1 = @"ACAspectReplacements";
-    General/NSString * finalOutput =@"";
+    NSString * finalOutput =@"";
     int i,j, k, l;
     k = 0;
     l = 1;
     for(i=1; i<6; i++){
-        General/NSArray * array = [self arrayOfArrayOfTypesSize: i];
+        NSArray * array = [self arrayOfArrayOfTypesSize: i];
-        General/NSLog(@"array created %i of 5", i);
+        NSLog(@"array created %i of 5", i);
         for(j=0; j<[array count]; j++){
-            General/NSString * newOutput = [finalOutput stringByAppendingString:
+            NSString * newOutput = [finalOutput stringByAppendingString:
                             [self methodHeaderForTypes: [array objectAtIndex: j]]];
             [finalOutput dealloc];
             finalOutput = newOutput;
             k++;
             if(k>500){
-                General/NSString * finalName = General/[NSString stringWithFormat: @"%@%i", outpath1, l];
+                NSString * finalName = [NSString stringWithFormat: @"%@%i", outpath1, l];
                 [self outputHeader: finalOutput as: finalName];
                 [finalOutput dealloc];
                 finalOutput =@"";